YaLTeR/OpenAG/README.md

 1. Install Visual Studio 2017 from https://my.visualstudio.com/Downloads?q=Visual%20Studio%202017 (make sure you select Visual Studio 2017 Community version 15.9).
 In the Visual Studio Installer, select Desktop Development for C++ and not anything else.
 2. Install Git from https://git-scm.com/.
 Make sure you add it to PATH.
 3. Install CMake from https://cmake.org.
 Make sure you add it to PATH.
+4. On the start window on Visual Studio, select Clone or Check out Code.
+Under repository location, type `https://github.com/yalter/openag`
-4. Go to where you saved this cloned repo, right click ans select 'Git Bash Here.'
+5. Go to where you saved this cloned repo, right click ans select 'Git Bash Here.'
 In Git, type: `git submodule update --init`
-5. `mkdir build`
+6. `mkdir build`
-6. `cd build`
+7. `cd build`
-7. `cmake .. -G "Visual Studio 15 2017"`
+8. `cmake .. -G "Visual Studio 15 2017"`
-8. `cmake --build . --config Release`
+9. `cmake --build . --config Release`
-9. The CMake program will generate the OpenAG.sln file that you can use with Visual Studio 2017.
-Make sure you DO NOT build using VS2017; save the files you have changed and run the `cmake --build . --config Release` command.
+10. The CMake program will generate the OpenAG.sln file that you can use with Visual Studio 2017.
+You can build the DLL with either CMake or Visual Studio 2017 (by pressing CTRL + SHIFT + B).
+To build with CMake, save the files you have changed in Visual Studio and run the `cmake --build . --config Release` command.
 The built DLL will be in the Release folder.

 ## macOS
 1. Install Xcode.